I am often proud to be Japanese especially when I respect one of the Japanese spirits; MOTTAIANAI-もったいない.

 There are various theories, we believe in “all things” are nothing independent as it is, there is something connected by each other.

 For example, we can easily buy commercial food because farmers, producers, delivery service people work hard for us.

 Therefore, we should always appreciate food (because of people’s hard work), Mottainai is a beautiful word that makes you feel the background.

 In other words, the base concept of “Mottainai” is that there is nothing taken for granted, we should thankful for everything.

-It is not only Buddhism belief, but also Japanese old people have been told us we shouldn’t forget how poor they were during world wars.
-Everything was a shortage and they couldn’t buy things easily, so they had been using things carefully, and they appreciated food what they were eating all the time.
+It is not only Buddhism belief, but also Japanese old people have told us we shouldn’t forget how poor they were during world wars.
+Everything was a shortage and they couldn’t buy things easily, so they had been using things carefully, and they appreciated the food that they were eating all the time.

 Japanese people have been educated like “do not leave even a piece of rice to show thank for rice farmers.

 Thus, the Mottainai spirit has been more deeply inside Japanese.

 Certainly, the feeling of “not waste” leads to waste reduction, reusing, and recycling.
 “Mottainai”-もったいない, is the perfect phrase to express your sympathy for “the regret to lose the valuable thing”.